A classic Spaghetti and Meatballs recipe adapted from the fabulous Lidia Matticchio Bastianich.

 How can he not know the song?
 And how can we be married almost 20 years and me not know that he doesn’t know the song?
 Crazy is what it is.

-Anyways, after craving Italian meatballs for a few months, I finally got around to making my first batch ever two weeks ago.
+Anyways, after craving Italian meatballs for a few months, I finally got around to making my first batch of Spaghetti and Meatballs ever two weeks ago.
 Yes.
 My first batch.
 Yes, ever.
 I’ve done lots of things in the kitchen, but never the meatball.
 But now I have.
 And I have to say, it is a darn good thing.
 The whole family enjoyed them too.
 I’ll be making them regularly now that I know how easy and satisfying a truly well-made Italian meatball can be.
 With help from Lidia Matticchio Bastianich, and her daughter, Tanya Bastianich Manuali’s new book, I was soon in meatball bliss.

 And no, not one single meatball met it’s fate by rolling on the floor and out the door from someone sneezing.
 It was all good, happy meatball eating, y’all.
 Try these soon.
 I think you’ll be pleased.